Color-avoiding percolation on the Erd\H{o}s-R\'enyi random graph: Introduction

 Precise mathematical treatment of the subject is challenging for several reasons.
 Firstly, unlike connected components in a graph, the CA-components cannot be found by a local exploration of the graph in general.
 Indeed, note that even if two vertices are neighbors in the graph, all paths that connect them and avoid a certain color may be rather long.
 Secondly, while one edge in a graph may merge at most two components or divide a single connected component into two parts, a single colored edge may lead to a merging of a lot of different CA-components.
 For example, consider two parallel paths of length $2\ell+1$, and for every $i\in [2\ell+1]$, connect the $i$-th vertex in one of the paths with the $i$-th vertex in the other path.
 Also, color the odd edges in the paths in blue, the even edges in red, and the edges between them in green, see Figure~\ref{fig 1}.
 Then, it may be easily checked that all CA-components in the obtained graph are of size 1 while adding a blue edge between the last vertices in the two paths creates $2\ell+1$ components of size 2 at once.
 Last but not least, in the framework of random graphs, deleting the edges in two different colors from the original graph leads to two distinct subgraphs that can have a large intersection, and can therefore be highly correlated.

-To our knowledge, a rigorous mathematical treatment of the behavior of color-avoiding percolation on random graphs has only been studied in a recent work of R\'ath, Varga, Fekete, and Molontay~\cite{RVFM22}.
+To our knowledge, a rigorous mathematical treatment of the behavior of color-avoiding percolation on random graphs has only been studied in a recent work of Fekete, Molontay, R\'ath and Varga~\cite{RVFM22}.
 In their paper, they show that under a certain subcriticality assumption, the number of CA-components of a given fixed size renormalized by $n$ converges in probability to a fixed constant.
 Moreover, under the same assumption, it is proved that the size of the largest CA-component renormalized by $n$ converges in probability to a fixed constant.
 They also characterize the behavior of that constant in the barely supercritical regime.

 Our goal here is to go further in the analysis of the structure of CA-components in a randomly colored Erd\H{o}s-R\'enyi random graph around the threshold of appearance of a giant component.
-Apart from simplifying the approach of~\cite{RVFM22} and getting rid of their additional hypothesis, we show that the parameter space may be naturally divided into three regimes.
+Apart from simplifying the approach of~\cite{RVFM22} (or, more precisely, the earlier version of this work~\cite{RVFM22.0}) and getting rid of their additional hypothesis, we show that the parameter space may be naturally divided into three regimes.
 In each of them, we conduct a careful analysis of the size of the largest CA-component as well as the number of small CA-components.